gabrielepozzati/Burrow-Wheeler-Transform/README.md

 This code is not yet completely tested for bugs.

-The program requires arguments from command line:
+These programs require arguments from command line and the config.txt file to be present in the same folder:

 $ python bwt.py/lft.py file/text <input_file>/<text_to_transform>